hoichunlaw/berkeley-w251/hw05/README.md

 ## 2. What is TensorRT?
 How is it different from TensorFlow?

 TensorRT is a framework that is used for speeding up deep learning models' inference time.
-It is able to optimized deep learning models trained in different frameworks with the use of CUDA.
+It is able to optimized deep learning models trained in different frameworks and tensorRT was built with CUDA.

 ## 3. What is ImageNet?
 How many images does it contain?
 How many classes?